Isabry/gatekeeper/README.md

 ## Copyright & Licensing

-This package is written and maintained by Ismail SABRY.
+This package is written and maintained by I.SABRY.
 You can use the code as you see fit.
 See the LICENSE file for details.